RediSearch/RediSearch/docs/docs/query/combined.md

 FT.SEARCH index "@text_field:( value1 value2 ... )"
 ```

-The following example shows you a query that finds bicycles in a price range from 500 USD to 1000 USD:
+The following example shows you a query that finds bicycles in new condition and in a price range from 500 USD to 1000 USD:

 ```
 FT.SEARCH idx:bicycle "@price:[500 1000] @condition:{new}"
 ```

 You might also be interested in bicycles for kids.
-The query below shows you how to combine a full-text search with the criteria of the previous query:
+The query below shows you how to combine a full-text search with the criteria from the previous query:

 ```
 FT.SEARCH idx:bicycle "kids (@price:[500 1000] @condition:{used})"